Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Foreground cleaning

 \end{enumerate} This empirical approach accounts for the complex correlations and anti-correlations between signal and foreground modes, which would otherwise be neglected, leading to under-estimation of signal loss \cite[as demonstrated in][]{Cunnington:2023jpq}.
 The subtraction of the square-brackets term (i.e.\ the foreground-cleaned data) in \autoref{eq:Mclean} can be useful for reducing variance in the transfer function.
 However, further utility from the transfer function is to use it as a basis for covariance estimation (discussed in \secref{sec:SignalDetections}).
 In this case, it is important that the square bracket term not be subtracted so as not to under-estimate error bars.

 Work from the MeerKLASS collaboration has shown that even aggressive cleaning (removing many modes) can be reliably corrected.
 The left panel of \autoref{fig:TFdemos} shows the reconstructed spherically averaged power spectrum is unbiased at the sub-percent level on intermediate and small scales, and within uncertainties on the largest scales.
 Here, a set of $N$-body semi-analytical simulations \cite[see][for full details]{Cunnington:2023jpq} was treated as the real ``observations'' with true power $P_\hi$.
-Simulated foreground contamination was added to this and cleaned using standard PCA.
-Then, simpler lognormal mocks were used to construct the transfer function $\mathcal{T}$.
+Simulated foreground contamination was added, including diffuse Galactic synchrotron and free-free emission, bright point sources, along with some instrumental polarisation leakage to increase the spectral complexity.
+This foreground contaminated simulation was then cleaned using standard PCA, and then simpler lognormal \hi-mocks were used to construct the transfer function $\mathcal{T}$.
 The known truth of the simulated data allows us to validate the ability of the transfer function to reconstruct the signal by comparing it to the original, foreground-free, power $P_\hi$.
 This was tested for two cases with $\Nfg\txteq{=}8$ and 12 PCA modes removed.
 Similar accuracy is achieved in both cases, with a slightly larger variance for $\Nfg\txteq{=}12$ due to the more aggressive cleaning.

 The right panel of \autoref{fig:TFdemos} shows the shape of the transfer functions.
 The low $\mathcal{T}$ values at small-$k$ are expected and show that more signal is lost at large scales. \autoref{fig:TFdemos} also demonstrates the interesting impact of including purely Gaussian thermal noise in the simulation.
 In this high noise case ($\sigma_{\rm n}\txteq{=}1\,$mK), the noise dominates over the \hi\ fluctuations.
 The high noise causes a poorer foreground cleaning performance because foreground modes are more perturbed by the noise, thus more foreground contamination will remain in the residuals.
 This means signal loss is less drastic (comparing the dashed lines for the $\Nfg\txteq{=}8$ and 12 cases).
 This is particularly important for \textit{early} MeerKLASS, and other, intensity mapping surveys to consider where observational time may not have sufficiently accrued to suppress thermal noise.